nus-tee3201/2019/programming/files-csv/text.md

 <tip-box>

-:package: This example shows how to use double quotes to handle commas inside a value:
+{{ icon_example }} This example shows how to use double quotes to handle commas inside a value:

 * `7/11/2017,"Foo, Emily",5` interpreted as three values: `7/11/2017` and `Foo, Emily` and `5`
 * `7/11/2017,Foo, Emily,5` interpreted as four values: `7/11/2017` and `Foo` and ` Emily` and `5`